 Practice Plus Group delivers services to create the best experience for their patients, through best standards of care, clinical excellence and very low infection rates.
 A focus on selected procedures and skills in their delivery means that as a healthcare provider they can consistently improve their performance and in turn benefit their patients.

-Scope of role
+Scope of role – Bank Orthopaedic Surgeon

-This full time role is for an average of 48 hours per week (typically 40 scheduled, 8 unscheduled).
-A commitment to provide out of hours on call cover on a rota basis will be required.
-This is to be determined with other orthopaedic colleagues.
-First line cover will be provided by the RMO’s and minimal senior call is anticipated.
-A degree of flexibility is required to provide the care for the patient and the needs of the team/ service.
-Opportunities may arise for further clinical work in addition to the basic contract.

-The post holder will be required to perform orthopaedic surgical procedures and clinics on patients referred to the Peninsula Treatment centre and satellite sites, working in accordance with Treatment centre protocols and working practices.

-These will include:

-Joint surgery:

-Primary knee arthroplasty

-Primary hip cemented & hybrid

-Primary hip uncemented

-Minor orthopaedic surgery to include:

-Arthroscopy of the knee

-Carpal Tunnel Release and minor Hand Procedures

-Joint aspiration and/or injection and other Minor Musculoskeletal procedures

-Other minor procedures possibly including forefoot surgery

-Duties will include preoperative, intra operative and postoperative activities and therefore covers all aspects of patient care.
+This role will improve resilience within our orthopaedic service, by increasing the pool of available surgeons to cover spikes in activity, and annual leave or a sustained period of sick leave taken by one of our employed orthopaedic surgeons.
+There is no out of hours cover required, although we would expect a Bank Surgeon to be available to take a call and offer advice relating to a patient they have operated on.
+Opportunities may arise for further clinical work in addition to the basic contract; for example, if the referral base grows we may decide that the service would benefit from creating a further substantive post.

+The successful applicant will provide clinics and surgical sessions, and work in accordance with centre protocols and working practices.
+At the time of joining, the applicant will need to complete our Scope of Practice form to indicate what they are and are not regularly performing in their current roles.

 Applicants will be required to demonstrate a high level of operative skill in at least one of the following areas:

 Primary hip replacement: demonstrable evidence of having performed at least 250 hip replacement procedures over the previous three years,